pyorot/sspc/docs/gecko.md

 # Gecko Guide

-*(Optional reading is in italics.)*
+*(An intro to Gecko and how it's used in this project.
+Optional reading is in italics.)*

-Gecko is an assembly-like language for working directly with memory and triggering custom ASM.
-The codes are interpreted by a "codehandler" that runs them at least once per frame by injecting them into standard system calls – *usually OSSleepThread on Nintendont, also often Vertical Blanking Interval (once per frame), etc*.
-This means they carry no state between frames, and will repeat their actions each time.
-The exception to this is the CC code and Switch idiom.
+Gecko is an assembly-like language for working directly with memory and/or triggering custom ASM.
+The codes are interpreted by a "codehandler" (in an emulator or loader) that runs them at least once per frame by injecting them into standard system calls – *usually OSSleepThread on Nintendont, also often Vertical Blanking Interval (once per frame), etc*.
+This means they carry no state between runs, and will repeat their actions each time.
+The exception to this is the `CC` code and [Switch](#Switch) idiom.

 ## Codetypes
 The syntax is pairs of 4B words, usually written in hex.
 The codetype is the first byte of the (8B) pair.
 These are used in this project.
-Documentation [here](https://geckocodes.org/index.php?arsenal=1).
+Docs [here](https://geckocodes.org/index.php?arsenal=1).

 ### Read/Write
 **00–05; 10–15 – Write literal**
 Write literal (= constant) directly to memory.

 **80; 82; 84 – GR read/write**
-Set Gecko register to literal, or copy from/to it to/from memory.
+Set Gecko register (GR) to literal, or copy from/to it to/from memory.
 These are a set of 16 4B memory locations provided by Gecko.

 ### Navigation
 **42; 4A – Set default address**
-Set default addresses (base (BA) or pointer (PA)) to literal.
-Memory addresses in other codes are usually interpreted as offsets relative to these, so they can fit into the code.
-See Address and Pointer idioms.
+Set base/pointer (default) addresses (BA/PA) to literal.
+Memory addresses in other codes are usually interpreted as offsets relative to these, so they can fit into the 8B codes.
+See [Address](#Address) and [Pointer](#Pointer) idioms.

 ### If
 **20–3F – If literal**
 Compare memory to literal (=, ≠, <, >).
 There is no direct way to compare GRs to literals.

 **CC – On/Off**
-Detect change in condition value.
-Persists state, so use this for codes that toggle things – see Switch idiom.
+Detect change in if result.
+Persists state, so use this for codes that toggle things – see [Switch](#Switch) idiom.

 **DE – Assert pointer**
 Checks that a value in the pointer address (PA) is valid.
-Use for safety before dereferencing; see Pointer idiom.
+Use for safety before dereferencing; see [Pointer](#Pointer) idiom.

 **E0 – Infinite end-if**
 Ends all conditional statements.